[LACTO] Mom's easy yougurt recipe &

 around until the garlic starts to brown.
 Add the mushrooms, toss

 for about 3 minutes until they start to soften.
-Add the carrots, stir
+Add the carrots,

 for about 2 minutes; then the broccoli, another minute; then the